 (1) An action cannot be commenced on or after commencement day if the action could not have been commenced immediately before commencement day because of an enactment that is repealed or amended by the Limitation Legislation Amendment and Repeal Act 2005.

-(2) This section is subject to section 6.
+(2) This section is subject to sections 6 and 6A.

+[Section 5 amended: No. 3 of 2018 s.
+9.]

 6. Personal injury actions — accrual, limitation periods

 (1) Section 55 or 56, as is relevant to the case, applies to ascertain when a cause of action relating to a personal injury to a person accrues.